omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 $ aws_swarm_tool.py delete
 ````

-To check whether the stack is running: on the AWS Management Console, select the EC2 service,
+To make sure that the stack is no longer running: select the EC2 service on the AWS Management Console,
 and check the [Running Instances](https://console.aws.amazon.com/ec2/v2/home#Instances).
 If you see instances named `inet-Node` or `inet-Manager`, in the `running` state, the Swarm is active.